mehdi-kada/firenail/README.md

 ## Overview
 Firenail is a full-stack product designed to automate thumbnail production for YouTube creators.
 Paste a video URL, and the system:
 1. Fetches transcripts and metadata from YouTube.
-2. Summarises the content using Groq-hosted LLMs.
+2. Summarises the content using Cerebras-hosted LLMs.
 3. Mines Firecrawl for inspiration images that match the narrative.
-4. Crafts a cohesive thumbnail via Freepik's image generation API.
+4. Crafts a cohesive thumbnail via Google's Gemini 2.5 Flash Image model (via AI Gateway).
 5. Stores the artwork in Supabase while streaming progress updates to the UI through realtime channels.

 The codebase is split into a FastAPI + Celery backend (`backend/`) and a Next.js 15 frontend (`frontend/`) that meet in the middle through authenticated Supabase sessions and REST APIs.